ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-1.x.md

 If we agree on an N month/block retention policy, whenever the chain progresses, each client would delete bodies and receipts older than HEAD-N. This has an implication on the RPC APIs too however.
 We need to introduce the concept of a "vitual genesis block" (open for better names) which define the point of history before which the APIs cannot return data (or return that they don't maintain it any more).

-#### Block/Receipt Archieves
+#### Block/Receipt Archives

 Archiving historical chain segments so they remain available for later reconstruction if need be is the hardest part of this proposal.
-So where to store these archieves, internally or externally:
+So where to store these archives, internally or externally:

-* Extra-protocol storage means hosting the data files on classical external servers, mirrored and replicated according to our security needs: FTP, S3, CDNs, etc. These could be archived my major players (Ethereum Foundation, Consensys, Parity Technologies, Internet Archive, etc).
+* Extra-protocol storage means hosting the data files on classical external servers, mirrored and replicated according to our security needs: FTP, S3, CDNs, etc. These could be archived by major players (Ethereum Foundation, Consensys, Parity Technologies, Internet Archive, etc).
 Access to these could boil down to dumb web requests.

-* Intra-protocol storage means hosting the data files within some of the nodes in the Ethereum network itself: Swarm/devp2p, IPFS/libp2p, BitTorrent, etc. The arhives would still be run by the same major players, but running an archive would be approachable to anyone, thus closer to the ethos of decentralization.
+* Intra-protocol storage means hosting the data files within some of the nodes in the Ethereum network itself: Swarm/devp2p, IPFS/libp2p, BitTorrent, etc. The archives would still be run by the same major players, but running an archive would be approachable to anyone, thus closer to the ethos of decentralization.

 Since the whole point of Ethereum is decentralization, the only option we have is Intra Protocol.
-However there are many methods by which we can store the archieves in a decentralized way.
+However there are many methods by which we can store the archives in a decentralized way.
 Some of them are listed here:

 * Swarm \(but not production ready\)
 * IPFS \(accessing is easy, hosting is hard\)